yutong-xia/yutong-xia.github.io/_pages/about.md

   - /about.html
 ---

 I am a mster student at CASA, UCL, majoring in Smart Cities and Urban Analytics.
-I am finding a PHD position.
+I am finding a PHD position and I am interested in spatial data analysis.